 - CCDA (Cisco Certified Design Associate)

-Your CCNA certification will be active until its expiration date.
-When the new program goes into effect in February 2020, your current CCNA certification will be transitioned to an equivalent in the new program.
+Your CCNA certification that was acquired under the old rules will be active until its expiration date.
+In February 2020, your current CCNA certification has been transitioned to an equivalent in the new program.
 So if you have any of the current CCNA certificates (e.g. CCNA Industrial or CCNA Routing and Switching), you will automatically be granted the new CCNA certificate.

 About the new exam